VTQuantMethodsEEB/lisleypgomes/README.md

 DATA: BIOL5504_gomes_dataset.csv

 This third week, I have explored the use of ggplot.
 That included plotting data (continuous and categorical), overlaying them with colors and shapes, customizing colors, scale and labels of graphs.
+Specifically, I wanted to understand the relationship of the amount of beef consumed according to the size of the municipality and if the person has lived or not in rural area.